• Skip to primary navigation

 Notes

-• Also, adjust the red chilies and black pepper as per your taste.
+• Adjust the quantity of dried red chilies and black pepper based on your spice tolerance.

 Nutrition